runs-on/cache/README.md

 ## Action pinning

 Contrary to the upstream action, `v4` is a branch.
-As such, any tag pushed to this runs-on/cache repository comes from upstream and does NOT contain the changes for the S3 backend support.
-Please pin to a specific commmit from the `v4` branch if needed.
+When merging a stable release from upstream (e.g. v4.3.0), I will publish an equivalent tag in this repository.
+You can either pin to that tag, or a specific commit.